VectorInstitute/FL4Health/examples/fedpca_examples/perform_pca/README.md

 the dataset already exists at the path specified, it will be loaded from there.
 Otherwise, the dataset will be automatically downloaded to the path specified and used in the run.

-* The argument `model_save_path` specifies the directory in which the merged principal components will be saved, so they can be leveraged for other downstream tasks.
+* The argument `components_save_path` specifies the directory in which the merged principal components will be saved, so they can be leveraged for other downstream tasks.
 An example of dimensionality reduction can be found at `exampes/fedpca_examples/dim_reduction`.

-After both clients have been started federated pca should commence.
+After the clients have been started federated pca should commence.